SajedHassan/CSEx61-Operating-Systems/Labs/lab1/README.md

 4. The child exits if **execvp()** returns error.
 5. The parent process, i.e., the command shell, should wait, via [waitpid(pid_t pid, int *statusPtr, int options)](https://support.sas.com/documentation/onlinedoc/sasc/doc/lr2/waitpid.htm) , for the child process to finish.
 6. The command shell gets the next command and repeats the above steps.
 The command shell terminates itself when the user types exit.
+7. No zombie process should ever exist, you can read more about zombie processes and how to handle them at the [Reading & Resources section](#Readings-&-Resources).

 In case a user wants to execute the command in background (i.e. as a background process), he/she writes & at the end of the command.
 For example, a user command can be: